NoamZeise/WAD-Group/README.md

 `conda create -n froggr python=3.10`

+Activate the virtual environment.

+`conda active froggr`

 Install Django package.
 We will use the latest stable version.

 `pip install django==4.1`

-Install pillow (An imaging library)
+Install pillow (An imaging library).

 `pip install pillow`

-Now, if you navigate to the website folder, you should be able to run the server with
+Now, if you navigate to the website folder, you should be able to run the server.

 `python manage.py runserver`